Taylor Walls Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in MLB.

-- The Dodgers have a 4.26 team ERA that ranks 17th among all league pitching staffs.
+- The Dodgers have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- The right-hander's last time out came on Saturday against the St. Louis Cardinals, when he tossed five innings, surrendering three earned runs while allowing four hits.
+- In his last time out on Sunday, the lefty tossed 3 2/3 innings against the St. Louis Cardinals, allowing four earned runs while surrendering five hits.

-- In nine games this season, the 30-year-old has put up an ERA of 5.88, with 6.5 strikeouts per nine innings.
-Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.